 Students should consult the program chair about transfer credits or other courses that may be used toward fulfillment of major or minor requirements.

-Because of the interdisciplinary nature of the program, many courses in women and gender studies have prerequisites in other departments.
+Because of the interdisciplinary nature of the program, many courses in gender and sexuality studies have prerequisites in other departments.
 Majors should plan their schedules carefully and are urged to consult regularly with the chair to ensure that their program has both breadth and depth.